jimoq/cpAnsibleDemo/README.md

 Installation instructions
 --------------
-1. Enable access to Windows Store on Domain joined machines
+1. Enable access to Microsoft Store on Domain joined machines
  - Usually the WSUS Policy prevents Windows 10 users to connect to Microsoft Store as organizations have configured local  Windows Server Update Services (WSUS) preventing these machines to connect to Microsoft Store in order to download apps for Windows 10.
  - To be able to download a Linux distribution as a app from Microsoft Store to use as Windows Subsystem for Linux (WSL).
 Open the registry by tuping regedit in te start menu and edit this value:
 ```